-Our diverse community includes students from numerous different countries and territories around the globe
+Our diverse community is made up of students from 143 countries and territories

-Our libraries are open 24 hours a day, seven days a week, every day of the year
+Our Library is open 24 hours a day, seven days a week, every day of the year

-Percentage of all our graduates who are in work or further study six months after graduating
+The percentage of all our graduates in work or further study six months after graduating

 The number of different research strands submitted to the Research Excellence Framework (REF) 2014